ehogberg/guaranteed_rate/README.md

 ### Caveats

-- As mentioned above, birthdate input is required to use a **YYYY-MM-DD** format, in the interest of not having to write code that iterates through dozens of other potential formats.
-This would, obviously, not be acceptable outside of an exercise; the tradeoff chosen here offers simplicity of code.
-A future refactoring might address multiple date formats for this field.

 - Testing the **core** namespace is a challenge, as most of the namespace's functions are only meaningfully useful in tandem with other job control/processing functions.
 The `process-files` test case exercises almost all of this job control functionality via a full multi-file load run and examination of the resulting output for markers demonstrating loading, proper exception handling and inclusion of the various sorted reports.